Sailing-Britain picks women's and youth America's Cup squad | Technology

 British sailors Hannah Mills and Ben Ainslie on Monday named the squad who will attempt to win this year's inaugural women's America's Cup and retain the youth version of the event.
 The selection of 12 sailors from more than 300 will see Mills back in a boat with Saskia Clark, the crew with whom the most successful Olympic female sailor won her first gold medal in the 470 dinghy class in Rio in 2016.

-Ainslie, whose own team will be attempting to go head-to-head with holders New Zealand to win the world's oldest sporting trophy, said the Athena Pathway challenge will be backed by UK-based aerospace and maritime technology firm Cobham-Ultra.
+"To be able to create that pathway for someone like Hannah with the credibility and everything she stands for leading it on the water is a really great moment," Ainslie, whose own team will be attempting to go head-to-head with holders New Zealand to win the world's oldest sporting trophy, told Reuters.
+Athena Pathway's challenge will be backed by UK-based aerospace and maritime technology firm Cobham-Ultra in a deal which Ainslie said represented a "significant investment".

+"It's exciting, not just for this summer but for the long-term.
+We've really tried to put together a programme that's going to help youngsters from the grass-roots all the way through," said Ainslie, the most successful male Olympic sailor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)